 Welcome to Recovering Shopaholic.
-If you want to curb your shopping habits, cultivate a workable wardrobe, learn to dress in the best possible way for your body, life, and personality, and understand why you continue searching for more, keep reading.
+If you want to curb your shopping habits, cultivate a workable wardrobe, learn to dress in the best possible way for your body, lifestyle, and personality, and understand why you continue searching for more, keep reading.

 I started this blog because I was tired of all the lying and hiding I had been doing for so many years.
 I was truly ready to become a recovering shopaholic.
 I wanted to reform my maladaptive buying behaviors and heal what was broken inside that pushed me to shop for things I didn’t really need or even want.
-I started blogging as a way of keeping myself honest, as well as a means of connecting with others who also want to recover and trade their full closets for even fuller lives.
+I started blogging as a way of keeping myself honest, as well as a means of connecting with others who also wanted to recover and trade their full closets for even fuller lives.

 About the Author, Debbie Roes

 Hi, my name is Debbie Roes and I’m a recovering shopaholic.
 For much of my life, I shopped too much (and for all the wrong reasons) and had far too many clothes in my closet!

 I love to shop and I’m good at it.
 I’m actually a “champion shopper” – for other people.
 When I shop for myself, my emotions get involved and stand in the way of my making good decisions.
 Conversely, when I shop for others, I’m completely objective and am able to help them see past their emotional issues related to clothes and shopping.

 I loved shopping so much that I even tried working as a wardrobe consultant for a few years.
 But I felt like an alcoholic working in a bar!
 My compulsive shopping spun even farther out of control when I tried to “shop for a living,” as I felt pressured to “measure up” to my job title.
 I felt like I was forever chasing a moving target (to be stylish) that I never seemed to reach, which sent me shopping frantically and far too often.